-Directorship in listed companies/funds: MCB India Sovereign Bond ETF and African Domestic Bond Fund (Stock Exchange of Mauritius)
+Directorship in listed companies/funds: MCB India Sovereign Bond ETF and African Domestic Bond Fund.

 2.4 Company Secretary

 MCB Group Corporate Services Ltd acts as Company Secretary to the Fund.
 The Company Secretary has four qualified Chartered Secretaries with more than twenty years of experience each.
 All board members have access to officers of the Secretary for information relating to Board matters.